yashv0ra/CS-180-Team-Project/README.md

 ## Group Submissions:

-Yash submitted phase 1 on Vocareum. tbd submitted phase 2 on Vocareum.
+Yash submitted phase 1 on Vocareum.
+Yash submitted phase 2 on Vocareum.

 ## Compiling and Running: